Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Extended Care Program Fees

-Summer & Holiday fees for Extended Care are as follows;
+Summer & Holiday fees for Care are as follows;

 SCHOLARSHIP & TUITION AID GRANTED BY HOLY SOULS CHURCH

 The Holy Souls Church Scholarship and Tuition Aid program is designed to enable active parishioners with Catholic children to send their children to Holy Souls School, even though the parents may be unable to pay full tuition rates at the time.
 FACTS will administer the Church's tuition assistance program.
 FACTS will provide a high degree of objectivity, professionalism, and confidentiality.
 When applying for financial aid, each family is required to complete a formal application and to send the application, any supporting documentation, and a $30.00 application fee directly to FACTS.
-Application for financial assistance may be picked up in the School office or in the Church Business Office.
-The deadline for submitting applications is April 30, 2017.
-All applicants will receive written responses by June 15, 2017.
+Application for financial assistance may be found on the school’s website (www.holysoulsschool.org) under the Tuition and Fees link.
+The deadline for submitting applications is April 30, 2020.
+All applicants will receive written responses by June 15, 2020.
 Families receiving scholarship monies will be responsible for all school fees including books, pre-registration, athletics, PTO, school activity fees, cafeteria, and Extended Care.

 ACCOUNTS RECEIVABLE POLICY

-Extended Care and Cafeteria has established a systematic procedure for collecting receivables.
-The responsible party (defined as a student's family, guardian or custodial parent) must pay any past due debts and obligations incurred in prior academic terms before being permitted to register.
-Additionally, all known debts and obligations incurred during the current term must be paid prior to a student being allowed to complete pre- registration for any future terms.
+Extended Care and Cafeteria have established a systematic procedure for collecting receivables.
+The responsible party (defined as a student's family, guardian or custodial parent) must pay any past due debts and obligations incurred in prior academic terms before being permitted to re-enroll.
+Additionally, all known debts and obligations incurred during the current term must be paid prior to a student being allowed to complete re-enrollment for any future terms.
 In addition, no grade reports, certificates of credit, diplomas or transcripts will be issued for any student with any unpaid or delinquent debt or obligation owed to Holy Souls.

-Registration fees are collected immediately when incurred during the registration process.
+Registration fees are collected immediately when incurred during the enrollment process.
 For receivables other than registration fees, collection efforts should begin no later than thirty days after the obligation has been incurred.

 For all accounts receivable, a minimum of three (3) billings or letters of contact shall be sent by Holy Souls at thirty (30) day intervals once an account becomes delinquent (defined as thirty (30) days or more past due.)
 The second letter or billing for delinquent amounts will require a meeting with Business office personnel within ten (10) days to determine the appropriate course of action for repayment.
 If the parties involved do not agree to this meeting, then a "Termination of Attendance" letter requesting payment within a period not to exceed ten (10) days will be sent by certified mail.
 A "Termination of Attendance" form will be initiated immediately by the Business Office if payment is not made in response to the final request.
 This will result in the termination of the student's enrollment.